Project Executive and Executive Editor

 Those early lessons taught her that to change narratives, organizations and people have to build and manage sustainable platforms.
 Art and content need resources and an audience to flourish.
 A belief she shared with the founders of hip hop.

 An early hip hop fan, Catherine spent the 1990s in New York City during a time when billions of dollars were invested in Black media, lifestyle and entertainment companies that created products for and engaged a growing segment of youth culture.

-She was part of a dynamic group, that guided hip hop from a subculture to the mainstream.
+She was part of a dynamic group that guided hip hop from a subculture to the mainstream.
 The music, art, dance and style of the culture became an economic boom for the recording, publishing, film, sports and fashion industries.
-At the time, she worked on several urban focused media properties including Vibe, Russell Simmons’ Oneworld, among others.
-She also worked at one of the first digital hip hop platforms that served as brand headquarters for Vice Media, Ego Trip, Ecko Unltd, and Triple Five Soul.
+At the time, she worked on several urban-focused media properties including Vibe and Russell Simmons’ Oneworld, among others.
+She also worked at one of the first digital hip-hop platforms that served as brand headquarters for Vice Media, Ego Trip, Ecko Unltd, and Triple Five Soul.

-Through the years, Catherine has also worked with brands, organizations and corporations on strategies that shape message and grow audience.
-Those brands include Quicken Loans, Bedrock, Shinola, Citizen, and Michigan State University.
+Through the years, Catherine has also worked with brands, organizations and corporations on strategies that shape messages and grow audiences.
+Those brands include Quicken Loans, Bedrock, Shinola, Citizen and Michigan State University.